kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 defaultShoutDistance = 70

 [Map]
-; Change false to true to enable this section. enabled = true
+; Section enabled: true|false
-; With this enabled you will receive the same exploration progression as other players on the ; server.
+enabled = true
-; This will also enable the option for the server to sync everyone's exploration progression on ; connecting to the server. shareMapProgression = true
+; With shareMapProgression enabled, you will receive the same exploration progression as other ; players on the server.
+This will also enable the option for the server to sync everyone's ; exploration progression on connecting to the server. shareMapProgression = true
-; The radius of the map that you explore when moving. exploreRadius = 100
+; The radius of the map that you explore, when moving. exploreRadius = 100
-; Prevents you and other people on the server to turn off their map sharing option. preventPlayerFromTurningOffPublicPosition = true
+; Prevents you and other people on the server from turning off their location sharing option. preventPlayerFromTurningOffPublicPosition = true
 ; This option automatically shares created pins with everyone playing on the server. shareAllPins = true